-Family Time Partners
+Family Contact Partners

-Many types of community partners help support family time.
-Some community partners are paid to do family time sessions under a contract or a grant and are called family contact facilitators.
-Others, like yourself, are helping with family time as natural supporters of the family, such as extended family members, foster care providers, tribal partners, or family friends, and are called Family Time Supporters.
-All family time partners work to support family time in the Mat-Su Borough.
+Many types of community partners help support family contact.
+Some community partners are paid to do family contact sessions under a contract or a grant and are called family contact facilitators.
+Others, like yourself, are helping with family contact as natural supporters of the family, such as extended family members, foster care providers, tribal partners, or family friends, and are called Family Contact Supporters.
+All family contact partners work to support family contact in the Mat-Su Borough.
 We are all in this together to help children and their families.